brillout/goldpage/docs/readme.template.md

 You don't know what "SPA", "SSR" and all that stuff means?
 That's fine;
 with Goldpage,
-you start creating a prototype with our default app type, and, once you have finished your first prototype, you can try out and experiement different app types to see what works best for you.
+you can start creating a prototype without knowing all that and later try out and experiment which of all these app types works best for you.

 We also introduce new app types such as, what we call, *Backend First Apps*.

-Goldpage is designed with a focus on do-one-thing-do-it-well, ease of use, and flexibility.
+Goldpage is designed as a simple do-one-thing-do-it-well library with a focus on ease of use and flexibility.
 Goldpage can easily be used with any server (Express, Koa, Hapi, ...), any view libray (React, Vue, React Native Web, ...),